PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Framework

 \myparagraph{1.
 Construct Index} On Line~\ref{alg:framework:index}, we construct an index $G$, which can be any index that supports \knn search.
 For example, it can be a \kdt, which is suitable for low-dimensional exact \knn search~\cite{Friedman77}, or a graph-based index for ANNS on high-dimensional data~\cite{ANNScaling, jayaram2019diskann, Malkov2020ann, munoz2019hcnng, pynndescent}.
 It can also be an empty data structure, which would lead to doing brute force searches to find the exact \knn{s}.
 An example of a graph index corresponding to a point set is shown in \Cref{fig:data}.

 \myparagraph{2.
 Compute $k$-nearest Neighbors} On Lines~\ref{alg:framework:knn-start}--\ref{alg:framework:knn}, we compute the \knn{s} of all points in parallel, using the index $G$.
-If we run the greedy search (\Cref{alg:greedySearch}) on the example in \Cref{fig:data} with $k=1, L=1$, and $S$ containing only the query point, we would find that the nearest neighbors of $a$, $b$, $c$, $d$, $e$, and $f$ are $c$, $c$, $b$, $f$, $d$, and $d$, respectively (in this example, we assume that the graph index returns exact nearest neighbors).
+If we run the greedy search (\Cref{alg:greedySearch}) on the example in \Cref{fig:data} with $k=1, L=1$, and $S$ containing only the query point, we would find that the nearest neighbors of $a$, $b$, $c$, $d$, $e$, and $f$ are $c$, $c$, $b$, $f$, $d$, and $d$, respectively (here we assume that the graph index returns exact nearest neighbors).

 \myparagraph{3.
 Compute Densities} On Lines~\ref{alg:framework:density-start}--\ref{alg:framework:density}, we compute the density for each point in parallel using $F_{\text{density}}$.
 An example density function is $\frac{1}{D(x_i, x_j)}$, where $x_j$ is the furthest neighbor from $x_i$ in $\mathcal{N}_i$~\cite{sddp}.
 For this density function, the densities of the points in \Cref{fig:data} are $\rho_a = \frac{1}{\sqrt{2}}$, $\rho_b = 1$, $\rho_c = 1$, $\rho_d = \frac{1}{\sqrt{2}}$, $\rho_e = \frac{1}{2}$, and $\rho_f = \frac{1}{\sqrt{2}}$.
 The ranking of the densities from high to low (breaking ties by node ID) is $b, c, a, d, f, e$.